Canberra's own "Repair Shop"

 Note: Ceramics repairs where we need to undo previous adhesive repairs can be very time consuming.
 It is preferable that people don’t “have a go” before coming to us.

-Our paper team has grown: we now have Robin, Prue and Imogen consulting and working together to bring the best bespoke solution to your project.
+Our paper team has grown: we now have Robin and Prue consulting and working together to bring the best bespoke solution to your project.

 We provide services for the conservation of art on paper, documents, books, paper ephemera, and photographs.